 Author:

-Milly Hung
+Picture of Milly Hung

 Thirty years ago, in the 1990s, it was still relatively rare for mega law firms to have an established global reach.
 Together with the globalisation of legal education and a relatively mobile workforce of legal talent, the internationalisation of law firms has solidified the tightening of cross-border legal collaboration.
 Participants like us at Stevenson, Wong & Co. in Hong Kong have accumulated a great wealth of experience, be it high-profile or day-to-day work, in this competitive cross-border legal service arena.